-Wife: Do you want us to go out?

-- Dr: If you feel uncomfortable, you can leave. - Wife: The little boy, he doesn't want him to see . . . - Dr: That's fine. (wife and son leave)
+- Wife: Do you want us to go out? - Dr: If you feel uncomfortable, you can leave. - Wife: The little boy, he doesn't want him to see . . . - Dr: That's fine.
+(Wife and son leave.)

-Martin's wife is compelled to raise the question of their leaving, to which the physician responds rather unempathically.
-This might have been a good opportunity for the physician to show concern for patient and family by initiating the suggestion that wife and child might be more comfortable in the waiting room.
+Martin's wife is compelled to raise the question of their leaving, to which the physician responds rather disinterestedly.
+This might have been a good opportunity for the physician to show concern for the patient and his family by initiating the suggestion that his wife and child might be more comfortable in the waiting room.
 The battle of the agendas continues.
-The physician now concentrates exclusively on her initial agenda of Wound Packing, while the patient returns to his earlier agenda of Dizziness.
+The physician now concentrates exclusively on her initial agenda of wound packing, while the patient returns to his earlier agenda of dizziness.
 As in other exchanges, the patient successfully evades the physician's agenda, while the physician is diverted into the patient's agenda, albeit in a somewhat exasperated manner.